UU-tracktech/tracktech/CameraProcessor/README.md

 ### Verify application in Docker

-In order to verify the detection/tracking/re-identifying running inside the Docker container, it is possible to stream to the result to localhost.
+In order to verify the detection/tracking/re-identifying running inside the Docker container, it is possible to stream the result to localhost.
 Add the following lines to the docker-compose.yml file inside the root inside the camera processor service:

 ```cmd